-This course ensures each worker present at a confined space will be competently trained as an entrant, attendant, rescuer or supervisor.
-Students will be taught required skills for use on the worksite including gauging safety hazards, creating entry permits, permit requirements, understanding the risks associated with confined spaces ventilation, reclassification, entry and rescue procedures.
+This course ensures that each worker present at a confined space is OSHA compliant and competently trained as an entrant, attendant, rescuer, or supervisor.
+Students will be taught the skills required for use on the worksite.
+Our confined space training classes teach skills such as: gauging safety hazards, creating entry permits, permit requirements, understanding the risks associated with confined spaces, ventilation, reclassification, entry procedures, and rescue procedures.

-The requirements for Cal OSHA confined space training can be broken down into two roles, each with unique topics that must be covered:
+The requirements for OSHA compliant Confined Space Training can be broken down into two roles, each with unique topics that must be covered:

-- Entrants – An entrant is any person who will be working within a confined space.
-They must know how to identify hazards within a confined space, and to communicate said hazards with the attendants outside of the space.
-They must also know how to properly store, wear, and use safety equipment that is to be used within the confined space, such as gas masks, hazmat suits, goggles and harnesses.
+An entrant is any person who will be working within a confined space.
+Our confined space entry training teaches these workers how to identify hazards within a confined space and be capable of communicating said hazards with the attendants (those outside of the space).
+Entrants must know how to properly store, wear, and use safety equipment within the confined space, such as gas masks, hazmat suits, goggles and harnesses.
 An entrant must also understand how to use self-rescue methods in the event of a catastrophe from which an attendant is not able to rescue them.
-Finally, they must be able to communicate with the attendant at all times and should be well-versed in the responsibilities of attendants themselves.
+Finally, they must be able to communicate with the attendant at all times and should be well-versed in the responsibilities of attendants as well.

-- Attendants – An attendant is a person who is stationed outside of the confined space, whose main priority is the safety of the entrant.
+An attendant is a person who is stationed outside of the confined space, whose main priority is the safety of the entrant.
 They must know how to determine and monitor unsafe working conditions, and to be able to respond accordingly.
-They should also be able to coordinate resources with the entrant to ensure a safe flow of work.
+They should also be able to coordinate resources with the entrant to ensure a safe workflow.
 Finally, they are responsible for maintaining accurate counts of workers within the confined space, and must only allow qualified, authorized personnel into the confined space.

 HOW LONG IS A CONFINED SPACE CERTIFICATION GOOD FOR?